ericlau00/systems-level-programming/PROPOSAL.md

 At the beginning of the game, we will also use the server to send the list of random names to the players.

-#### Processes
+#### Piping

-We will use processes to fork the host terminal to be able to act both as the server and a client (player).
+We will use piping to execute the wc command on our characters file and get the number of characters in the file.

 #### Working with files